jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (f) either—
     (i) the design wind speeds do not exceed 44 metres per second (calculated using Verification Method B1/VM1); or (ii) the array is located in a wind zone no greater than high (as defined in Acceptable Solution B1/AS1).

+### 48A Roof-mounted solar panel arrays of more than 40 square metres or where design wind speeds exceed 44 metres per second
+Building work in connection with 1 or more solar panel arrays mounted on a roof if— (a) the array is, or, if there is more than 1 array mounted on the roof, the arrays are each, supported by a frame or structure; and
+  (b) the frame or structure is attached to the roof with structural fixings; and (c) either—
+    (i) the array exceeds, or, if there is more than 1 array mounted on the roof, the arrays in total area exceed, 40 square metres; or
+    (ii) the design wind speeds exceed 44 metres per second (calculated using Verification Method B1/VM1).

 ### 49 Single-storey pole sheds and hay barns
 (1) Building work in connection with a pole shed or hay barn in a rural zone if—